doekman/postgres-with-trello/README.md

 	make

 will show how you how to use the makefile.

-	export PGDATABASE=doc_db

-will set the database `psql` will be using.
-Now for some real action:
+The command

-	make CREATE trello
+	make trello

-asks make to create the database (CREATE) and the table+views (trello).
+will create the table+views (trello).
 Now load some data:

 	tool/loaddoc.sh data/simple_board.json